 The path is wheelchair accessible and suitable for prams but there are unsealed sections in some parts.

 Bike your way around the award-winning network of walk/cycleways along the Oratia, Ōpanuku and Waikumete streams.
 While you’re at it, check out the community art installations, information panels and sustainable products used along the way.

 History, major conservation initiatives and wildlife come together in the Kiwi Esplanade Walkway, which wanders alongside the Manukau Harbour coastline between Māngere Bridge and the Ōtuataua Stonefields.
 The walkway explores the waterfront of Māngere Bridge Township and finishes near Ambury Regional Park.

 For an extended ride, take the Watercare Coastal walkway – an unsealed track that wanders south along the Māngere Ihumatao foreshore.
 This is an area rich in history and natural beauty, stretching 7km from Ambury to the Ōtuataua Stonefields.
 To do a loop, divert via Coronation Road on the way home to Māngere Bridge.

 The Pakuranga Rotary walkway

 This shared and sealed path runs around the edge of the Tāmaki Estuary and Whakaaranga Creek.
-Highlights include extensive views up and down the Tāmaki River, layers of ask, peat and ignimbrite, wetland areas and features of historical and cultural significance.
+Highlights of the Pakuranga Rotary Walkway include extensive views up and down the Tāmaki River, layers of ash, peat and ignimbrite, wetland areas and features of historical and cultural significance.

 Te Ara Tahuna Estuary